MetroWest (Bristol): Upgrades and new stations on existing lines

+In 2023, work began on building Ashley Down railway station on the site of the former Ashley Hill railway station.
+Services commenced on 28 September 2024.

 Further potential station reopenings include Ashton Gate, St Anne's Park, Saltford and Horfield.

 Future extensions

 Extensions are proposed north from Yate to Gloucester and southeast from Bath to Westbury, with WECA in talks with Network Rail to determine the necessary infrastructure.
 In 2016, Wiltshire Council were studying the potential of a MetroWest extension to Chippenham which would see a reopened Corsham station between Chippenham and Bath Spa.
 Bath and North East Somerset also commissioned a study into the reopening of Bathampton station in 2015.

 In 2020 WECA published its 10 year rail delivery plan, which included the potential reopening of Charfield railway station and "Temple Meads to Parson Street capacity building to allow more frequent services".

 Airport rail link

 A report produced by the West of England LEP into improving access to Bristol Airport from the city centre studied the potential of a heavy rail link to the airport, either branching from Parson Street following the A38 road, from Nailsea & Backwell, or from Yatton using the old trackbed of the Wrington Vale Light Railway.
 However, by 2017 it was confirmed the airport link was likely to form part of Bristol's proposed mass transit network.